JeyRunner/tuda-typst-templates/example_tudapub.typ

   // Note that the numbers of the first two levels will always be shown.
   heading_numbering_max_level: 3,

-  // In the outline the max heading level that will be shown.
+  // In the outline the max heading level will be shown.
   // The heading with the lowest level has level 1.
   outline_table_of_contents_max_level: 3,